ronald-de-rooij/radioswitch-laravel/doc/local-setup.md

 ### Configuring the hosts file

-The URLs you've configured need to be accessible by your browser.
-To do this, add the following entries to your hosts file.
+The URLs you've configured in your project need to be accessible by your browser.
+On live servers this is done by setting the domain name to the correct server ip address.
+For your local environment to work, you need to tell your machine that the traffic to the given domainname should be directed to your own machine.
+To do this, add the following entries to your hosts file. (in case you have a different hostname compared to app.test, then change it accordingly)

 On Windows, this file is located in `C:/Windows/System32/drivers/etc/hosts`.
 This file must be edited with administrator privileges.